 Students receive one 25-minute lesson per week and are required to attend and to participate in the weekly masterclass.
-A 30-minute senior recital is required during the semester of APP MUSC 432.
-The recital must include one work for chamber ensemble.
-None of the credit hours can be repeated for credit toward graduation.
-An applied music fee is charged each semester (see fees and financial information).
+A 30-minute senior recital is required during the

 APP MUSC 434.
 Applied Music: Senior Recital (2-0-1)

 Prerequisites: Music performance major; consent of instructor and Director of Music; senior standing.
 Corequisite: MUSC 014.